nedorazrab0/shansik/tos.md

 ## 2. No warranty

-The service is provided "as is" and the author disclaims all warranties with regard to this software including all implied warranties of merchantability and fitness.
+The service is provided "as is" and the author disclaims all warranties with regard to this service including all implied warranties of merchantability and fitness.
 In no event shall the author be liable for any special, direct, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or